 "We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or canceled.
-But for European departures at least you might also be able to get your money back as well as claim flight delay or Qatar Airways cancellation compensation under a law known as EC 261.
-You could be owed as much as US$700 (€600) per person, in addition to a full refund of your flight ticket.
+But for European departures at least you might be able to get your money back as well as claim flight delay or Royal Air Maroc cancellation compensation under a law known as EC 261.
+In some circumstances, you could be owed as much as US$700 (€600) per person, in addition to a full refund of your flight ticket.

-While Qatar Airways isn't a European airline, whenever they fly in Europe they comply with European regulations.
-That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Qatar Airways compensation payout.
+While Royal Air Maroc isn't a European airline, whenever they fly in Europe they comply with European regulations.
+That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Royal Air Maroc compensation payout.

-With any Qatar Airways flight cancellation, you'll be offered an alternative flight to your destination, or you can get your money back with a full refund if that's what you'd prefer.
+With any Royal Air Maroc flight cancellation, you'll be offered an alternative flight to your destination, or you can get your money back with a full refund if that's what you'd prefer.
 But in addition, if your flight was canceled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to US$700 per person in compensation.

-If Qatar Airways was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
+If Royal Air Maroc was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
 They would also be exempt from paying compensation if there were extraordinary circumstances which made the cancellation necessary.
 That means anything that is beyond the airline's control, for example, bad weather, a medical emergency, or some form of disruptive event affecting the airport.

-Because there are these exceptions, the easiest way to check if you're owed Qatar Airways canceled flight compensation is to use our free compensation calculator.
+Because there are these exceptions, the easiest way to check if you're owed Royal Air Maroc canceled flight compensation is to use our free compensation calculator.

-If you've been on a late flight departing from a European airport, it's worth checking if you're owed Qatar Airways flight delay compensation.
+If you've been on a late flight departing from a European airport, it's worth checking if you're owed Royal Air Maroc flight delay compensation.
 That's because under EU law, flights that are delayed by 3 hours or more might be eligible for up to US$700 per person in compensation from their airline.

 It doesn't matter where you were flying to — what does matter is your arrival time.
 For compensation, it is the time that you arrived in your destination that's significant, not the time that you took off.
 So even if you technically departed on time, if you arrived at your destination more than 3 hours late, you may be eligible for compensation.

-One important exclusion is for those Qatar Airways flight delays that are caused by extraordinary circumstances.
+One important exclusion is for those Royal Air Maroc flight delays that are caused by extraordinary circumstances.
 This refers to situations that are outside of the airline's control.
 Common examples are delays caused by bad weather or an air traffic control strike.
 Because the airline cannot prevent these delays, they shouldn't have to pay compensation for them.

-But if the delay is due to something they can control — such as a strike by Qatar Airways staff, or a maintenance issue, then you're entitled to submit a flight delay compensation Qatar Airways claim.
+But if the delay is due to something they can control — such as a strike by Royal Air Maroc staff, or a maintenance issue, you're entitled to make a flight delay compensation Royal Air Maroc claim.

 Europe's air passenger rights, EC 261, are among the most comprehensive in the world.
-They are designed to ensure airlines like Qatar Airways take appropriate care of their passengers and compensate passengers fairly when their journeys are disrupted by flight delays, cancellations, or overbookings.
+They are designed to ensure airlines like Royal Air Maroc take appropriate care of their passengers and compensate passengers fairly when their journeys are disrupted by flight delays, cancellations, or overbookings.

 All passengers on a flight departing from a European airport are covered by EC 261.
-However, as Qatar Airways is not a European airline, they do not need to pay EC 261 compensation when they are flying outside of Europe, or even on flights to Europe if the departure airport is outside the EU.
+However, as Royal Air Maroc is not a European airline, they do not need to pay EC 261 compensation when they are flying outside of Europe, or even on flights to Europe if the departure airport is outside the EU.

 |Covered by EC 261|